Yogi

 The influential commentator Madhusudana Sarasvati (b. circa 1490) divided the Gita's eighteen chapters into three sections, each of six chapters.
 According to his method of division the first six chapters deal with Karma yoga, the middle six deal with Bhakti yoga, and the last six deal with Jnana (knowledge).
 This interpretation has been adopted by some later commentators and rejected by others.

-Jnana Yoga, Bhakti Yoga, and Raja Yoga.
-Raja Yoga, known simply as Yoga in the
+Yoga, Jnana Yoga, Bhakti Yoga, and Raja Yoga.
+Raja Yoga, known simply as

-context of Hindu philosophy, is one of the six orthodox (āstika) schools of
+Yoga in the context of Hindu philosophy, is one of the six orthodox (āstika)

 Etymology